 ‘Mr. Bower….?’
 She asked with genuine concern.
 ‘Are you alright Sir…?’
 She stooped down and placed a comforting hand on David’s shoulder while trying to look into his vacant eyes.
 David didn’t respond.

-By this time most of the colleagues had followed Lila and had gathered around David.
+By this time most of the colleagues had followed Lila and gathered around David.
 They assisted him to his feet.
 The natural hue from David’s face had gone.
 His pallid appearance clearly alarmed the gathered colleagues.

 ‘Someone call 9-1-1,’ one of the concerned executives yelled.